Model worker: Other notable workers

+Wu Manyou was publicized as a "labor hero" through campaigns to "emulate Wu Manyou" in the Yan'an Soviet.
+Wu's statement that his success relied on the fact that he "ha[d] no secret, but to work" was emphasized in political discourse to draw a contrast to the old rural ruling class, which was described as despising labor and exploiting the laboring class to enrich itself.
+Another Yan'an-era figure deemed a labor hero was Liu Jianzhang, director of the South District Cooperative, which was promoted throughout the border region as a model of people-managed cooperative.

 One of the earliest model workers was the teenage textile worker Hao Jianxiu (awarded 1951), who invented the "Hao Jianxiu Work Method".
 She was sent to study at East China Textile Engineering Institute and was elevated to the upper echelon of Chinese politics, serving as Minister of Textile Industry, secretary of the CPC Central Secretariat, and vice chair of the State Planning Commission.

 Another prominent model worker was Ni Zhifu (awarded 1959), a fitter who invented the "Ni Zhifu drill".
 He was elevated to leadership positions in the municipal governments of Beijing, Shanghai, and Tianjin, and became a member of the Politburo of the Chinese Communist Party.
 He also served as Chairman of the All-China Federation of Trade Unions.

 Meng Tai was the most prominent model worker from Anshan Iron and Steel Company (Angang).
 Among Meng's accomplishments was collecting a trove of machine parts which were used to restore Angang's Blast Furnace No. 2 (later nicknamed, Meng Tai warehouse).
 Meng was seated to the National People's Congress in 1954.
 In 1959 he was named a National Model Worker.
 Another model worker from Angang, Wang Chonglun, organized the Wang Chonglun Advanced Producer School in December 1953, modeled on the Stakhanovite School of the Soviet Union.
 Wang also invented a semi-automated drilling machine that increased worker speed by a factor of fourteen.
 The experiences of Meng and Wang are portrayed in the 2022 film Steel Will.

+Geng Changsuo was designated as a national model worker for his contributions to agriculture.
+He was also a village-level official in Hebei province.

 Liang Jun was a model worker regarded as the first Chinese female tractor driver.

+Shi Chuanxiang was a night soil porter and national model worker.

+Guo Qingsi was a national model worker celebrated for his use of hydraulic mining for coal.